AnyLog-co/documentation/examples/Image Mapping.md

 Add the policy to the blockchain:
 <pre>
-blockchain insert where policy = !mapping1 and local = true and master = !master_node
+blockchain insert where policy = !mapping_policy and local = true and master = !master_node
 </pre>